 Consider the following factors when applying for a fixed-term business loan.

 Can you afford it?
 While a business loan is a means to fix cash flow problems, lenders won’t approve a loan if your business can’t afford to repay it.
 Lenders conduct credit checks that reflect on your credit score – the more hard pull credit enquiries, the weaker your overall credit score.

 Check early repayment policies.
 Some lenders might levy a penalty fee if you repay the whole loan before the end of the fixed term.
 Check lenders’ policies before accepting loan terms.

 Consider the repayment period.
 If you’re taking out a small loan amount, you can consider repaying it over a shorter period.
 Spreading your repayments over a longer period will chip away at your business’ profits, but if the loan term is too short and the repayments too high, they could become unmanageable.

 Lending criteria vary depending on the lender, but factors such as time in the industry, assets, credit score and the loan amount are key in the lender’s decision.

 Which lenders offer fixed-term business loans?

-Currently, there are several online and alternative lenders offering fixed-term business loans, including those on the page above.
+Currently, there are several online and alternative lenders offering fixed-term business loans.
 The fixed term may be between three months and five years.
 Traditional banks often have a large portfolio of business loan products for larger amounts, although lending criteria might not be as flexible as their online counterparts.